Riya Sharma: Early life

 Sharma was born and brought up in Nagpur.
 Her mother's name is Pratima Sharma.
 She couldn't complete her graduation as she had skipped her college's third years final exam to pursue acting.

 Career

 Sharma made her acting debut in 2018 with Saat Phero Ki Hera Pherie portraying Chinki Tandon.

 In 2020, she portrayed Sunaina in Maharaj Ki Jai Ho! opposite Satyajeet Dubey.
 It ended in two months due to COVID-19 pandemic.

 From 2020 to 2021, she portrayed Dr. Mayura Dubey Shukla in Pinjara Khubsurti Ka opposite Sahil Uppal.
 She portrayed Mayura Goswami Vashisht in 2021, after the reincarnation track.
 It proved as a major turning point in her career.

 Sharma started portraying Kashibai opposite Rohit Chandel in Kashibai Bajirao Ballal from March 2022.
 The show ended in August 2022.
 In October 2022, she was seen portraying Dr. Tulika in Banni Chow Home Delivery opposite Pravisht Mishra.

-Sharma was last seen portraying Rajkumari Tarapriya Singh in Dhruv Tara – Samay Sadi Se Pare opposite Ishaan Dhawan from 2023 to 2024.
-Since June 2025, she playing Jhanak in StarPlus's Jhanak opposite Arjit Taneja.
+Sharma was last seen portraying Rajkumari Tarapriya Singh in Dhruv Tara – Samay Sadi Se Pare opposite Ishhan Dhawan from 2023 to 2024.
+Since June 2025, she played Jhanak in StarPlus's Jhanak opposite Arjit Taneja.

 Sharma made her film debut with Disha Jha's Konman opposite Adhyayan Suman.